LS102-summer2023/project-prachetasyeri/writing/paper.md

 ## XI.
 Ethical Implications and Recommendations

-  ◦ Patient has not given permission to be on camera or recorded: Signed consent forms need to be given before the consultation.
+  ◦ Patient has not permitted to be on camera or recorded: Signed consent forms need to be given before the consultation.

-  ◦ Can doctors rely on the model too much?: Doctors may blame the model in an event of an inacurate diagnosis.
+  ◦ Can doctors rely on the model too much?
+Doctors may blame the model in an event of an inaccurate diagnosis.
 The model simply aids the doctor but cannot be fully relied on.

   ◦ Data privacy issues: Data should be encrypted to avoid being seen by others

-  ◦ Is there a chance of ghost observers on either end of the conference?
+  ◦ Is there a chance of ghost observers at either end of the conference?
 Ghost observers are people not seen in the meeting but observing from a side angle where they cannot be seen by a camera.

 ## XII.
 Conflict of Intrest